What can I do about headaches during pregnancy? I'd rather not take medication.

 - Manage stress.
-Find healthy ways to cope with the stressors, such as delegating tasks on your to-do list.
+Find healthy ways to cope with stressors.

 - Practice relaxation techniques.
 Try deep breathing, yoga, massage and visualization.

 - Consider biofeedback.
 With this mind-body technique, you learn to control certain bodily functions — such as muscle tension, heart rate and blood pressure — to prevent headaches or reduce headache pain.
 If you'd like to try biofeedback to treat headaches during pregnancy, ask your health care provider for a referral to a biofeedback therapist.

 Most pregnant women can safely take acetaminophen (Tylenol, others) to treat occasional headaches.
 Your health care provider might recommend other medications as well.
 Make sure you have the OK from your health care provider before taking any medication, including herbal treatments.